tgreyuk/json-schemify/README.md

 ## Writing to file?

 If the JSON schema is required to be written to file [jsonfile](https://www.npmjs.com/package/jsonfile) does the job very well.

-## Notes

-Further documentation and features to come.